A topic from the subject of Environmental Chemistry in Chemistry.

 Conclusion

-The chemistry of sustainable energy sources is a vital field of research that is essential for meeting the world's future energy needs.
+The chemistry of sustainable energy sources is a vital field of research essential for meeting the world's future energy needs.
 By understanding the chemistry of these energy sources, we can develop new technologies that can help us transition to a more sustainable future.

 Chemistry of Sustainable Energy Sources